Rain Man: Development

 A now-abandoned gas station and general store in Cogar, Oklahoma, was used in a scene from the film.
 The Colvert sign has since been removed, revealing the full name of the business.

 In drafting the story for Rain Man, Barry Morrow decided to base Raymond Babbitt on his experiences with both Kim Peek and Bill Sackter, two men who had gained notoriety and fame for their intellectual disabilities and, in Peek's case, for his abilities as a savant that were evident in high speed reading and extremely detailed memory.
 Prior to the conception of Rain Man, Morrow had formed a friendship with the intellectually disabled Sackter, and, in doing so, ended up taking some situational aspects from his friendship and using them to help craft the relationship between Charlie and Raymond.

-Following the success of Bill, the made-for-TV movie he had written about Sackter, Morrow met Kim Peek and was wildly intrigued by his savant syndrome.
+Following the success of Bill, the made-for-TV movie he had written about Sackter, Morrow met Peek and was wildly intrigued by his savant syndrome.
 Going into the creation of the film, Morrow was still essentially unaware of the intricacies of the condition, as well as of autism itself; instead deciding that the movie was less about Raymond's intellectual disability, and more about the relationship formed between Raymond and Charlie.

-Roger Birnbaum was the first studio executive to give the film a green light; he did so immediately after Barry Morrow pitched the story.
+Roger Birnbaum was the first studio executive to give the film a green light; he did so immediately after Morrow pitched the story.
 Birnbaum received "special thanks" in the film's credits.